kubernetes/enhancements/keps/sig-instrumentation/5207-metrics-k8s-io-api-definition/README.md

 - Introducing `metrics.k8s.io/v1` for the `k8s.io/metrics` package, and,
 - Migrating in-house components and sub-projects to utilize the stable version.

-The former will more or less be a cosmetic change, essentially bumping `v1beta1` to `v1`.
+The former will be a cosmetic change, essentially bumping `v1beta1` to `v1`.
 The `v1` API surface will be identical to `v1beta1`, with the only difference being the version name itself.